pablogila/TileMapDual_godot_node/CONTRIBUTING.md

 ## Submitting a pull request

 You can go for the `master` branch for minor changes.
-For significant modifications, please submit your pull request to the `dev` branch.
+For significant modifications, please submit your pull request in a custom branch created for the occasion.

 Also, don't forget: